whitesource/log4j-detect-distribution/README.md

 * gradle
 * maven
+* bundler

-In addition, the tool will search for vulnerable files with the `.jar` extension.
+In addition, the tool will search for vulnerable files with the `.jar`,`.gem` extensions.

 ### Prerequisites: